-“You’re welcome to stay here,” he offered.
+“You’re welcome to stay here,” he offers.
 It was too soon to move in together, if ever.
-He was 42.
+He’s 42.
 My same age rule may be tested in Hollywood.

-He sounded relieved.
-I really liked him.
+He sounds relieved.
+I really like him.
 Oh, god.

-After lunch (takeout for Landis and me), I called Tony, who was just getting up.
+After lunch (takeout for Landis and me), I call Tony, who is just getting up.

-“I saw you leave with Jake Stern,” Tony smirked.
+“I saw you leave with Jake Stern,” Tony smirks.
 “You sure know how to pick ‘em.”